zanzo420/vanilla-questing/readme.md

 $ npm start
 ```

-There are some relatively large changes being deployed to the master branch code.
-If the version you cloned is something completely different than what the website is displaying, consider downgrading to [this commit](https://github.com/wickstjo/vanilla-questing/tree/f5756699f8c76707c40e5fafc84c09c30708cedf).

-## Launching in Development mode
-Development mode bypasses some core functionality, for example, it auto selects the dev profile and the last viewed page/block after a hot reload occurs which makes writing route files significantly faster and easier.
-To setup everything correctly, do these things:

-* Make sure the development variable in [init.js](https://github.com/wickstjo/vanilla-questing/blob/master/src/init.js) is **false**.
-* Create a new profile with the name "dev".
-* Make sure the src/routes/dev/ directory has the following files:
-	* route.json
-	* quests.json
-* Change the development variable in [init.js](https://github.com/wickstjo/vanilla-questing/blob/master/src/init.js) to **true**.
+## Routing locally with hot-reloading
+I recently nuked the "development mode" from the main product and will instead be launching a separate repository for that purpose that does not have a multitude of unnecessary bells and whistles.
+This should not take very long so be on the lookout!

 ## Writing your own route file
 JSON files read very much like text, so converting your leveling routes to a format the algorithm can understand is not a massive undertaking, even for people with no prior programming experience.
 The same patterns are repeated from start to finish, so after understanding the basics you end up mostly copy/pasting blocks and modifying small details here and there.

+Many quests are “punny” and written with awkward capitalization and general spelling.
+Because of this, stick to writing everything in **lowercase**.
+If a mouseover tooltip for a quest comes back as undefined it’s either spelled incorrectly or doesn’t exist in the ID file.
+Consult the files [[horde](https://github.com/wickstjo/vanilla-questing/blob/master/src/routes/horde/quests.json) / [alliance](https://github.com/wickstjo/vanilla-questing/blob/master/src/routes/alliance/quests.json)] for spelling issues, and if the quest doesn’t exist at all, contact me and I’ll add it asap.

 Most of the heavy lifting is already done since you can borrow references for quests and NPCs from my completed route files with CTRL+F searching.
 You can read [this reddit post](https://www.reddit.com/r/classicwow/comments/ca6ud9/vanillaquestingme_last_minute_betanew_fresh/et971t5/) for a more detailed breakdown of JSON.
 You can view my [route files](https://github.com/wickstjo/vanilla-questing/tree/master/src/routes) for tips and references.

+## The route wrapper:
-Every page/block in your route needs to be wrapped neatly inside an **Array** with the name **path**:
+Everything in your route needs to be wrapped neatly inside an **Array** with the name **path**:
 ```
 {
    "path": []